zestyroxy/evulving/_posts/2019-05-01-evulving-talk.markdown

 card: summary_large_image
 keywords: sexism talk, vulva talk, stand-up comedy sexism, body positivity talk, female empowerment speech
 ---
-This post will be a little different than usual, because I've been doing a different kind of writing.
-You see, I was invited to do a talk in front of a live audience.
-I spent the last month writing a 10-minute speech about body positivity and empowerment.
-I wanted it to be fun, so I gave the talk in stand-up format.
-It was inspired by a few of my favourite comedians (including Hannah Gadsby).
-It was my first time doing stand-up—I love giving myself a challenge.
+This post is different that usual, because a month ago I was invited to perform a piece about this blog in front of a live audience.
+What an opportunity!
+I didn't want to waste it.

+I spent the last four weeks writing a 10-minute speech on the topics of body positivity and empowerment.
+I wanted it to be fun, which is why I chose to do a stand-up routine inspired by a few of my favourite comedians (including Hannah Gadsby).
+It was my first time doing stand up.
+Yes, I love challenging myself.

 I rehearsed the talk and the jokes multiple times a day for a week, rewriting jokes and adding new ones as I went.
-I wanted to get this right.
+I needed to get this right.
 In the end, the show went great and, most importantly, the audience laughed.
 Unfortunately, the live event (and the laughs) were not recorded, so I performed my set in my living room for you.

 <p>
   <div class='embed-container'>